dmoa/Shape.lua/README.md

 # Shape.lua
 A lua class I often use when making games

+The class function being used is not in lua by default, but you can add it to your code from [here](http://lua-users.org/wiki/SimpleLuaClasses)
+(it is under the subheading "implementation of class")

 Example of it being used with the [LOVE framework](https://www.love2d.org):
 ```lua
 Player = class(